sungonce/sungonce.github.io/_pages/about.md

 - *(Apr 2019 - Dec 2019)* Development of Depth Map Generation Technology using Continuous Stereo Images
   - Funding from Hyundai AutoEver
 - *(Oct 2017 - Feb 2019)* Development of Integration Module Technology for Localization and Autonomous Driving Control Based on Multi-modal Sensor for Wheel Drive Service Robot
-  - Funding from Ministry of Trade, Industry and Energy (MOTIE)
+  - Funding from the Ministry of Trade, Industry and Energy (MOTIE)
 - *(Oct 2016 - Oct 2017)* Development of Robot Autonomous Driving Technology using Laser Scanner
   - Funding from  Hitachi-LG Data Storage
 - *(May 2016 - Apr 2020)* Development of Robot Intelligence Technology for Mobility with Learning Capability toward Robust and Seamless Indoor and Outdoor Autonomous Navigation
-  - Funding from Ministry of Trade, Industry and Energy (MOTIE)
+  - Funding from the Ministry of Trade, Industry and Energy (MOTIE)

 # 💻 Academic Services
 - Invited Talks